Jiaxxii/UniDeepSeek/Assets/Scripts/UniDeepSeek/README/en/README.md

 await textMeshProUGUI.DisplayReasoningChatStreamBasicAsync(asyncEnumerable, colorHex: ColorToHex(reasoningColor));
 ```

-### 1.4 Convert Reasoning Streaming to Event Stream
+### 1.4 Converting Reasoning Streaming to Event Stream

-If you directly iterate through `deepSeekChat.StreamChatCompletionsEnumerableAsync` in `Reasoning Streaming Mode`, you may find it difficult to distinguish between the `Content` and `ReasoningContent` fields in the message.
+If you directly iterate through `deepSeekChat.StreamChatCompletionsEnumerableAsync` in `Reasoning Streaming Mode`, you may find it difficult to distinguish between the `Content` and `ReasoningContent` fields in the messages.
-For example, if I want reasoning messages to be displayed in red, I might need to make various judgments inside `await foreach`.
-To address this, you can use the `ChatCompletionEvent` class to convert the message stream into an event stream.
+For example, if you want reasoning messages to be displayed in red, you might need to make various judgments within the `await foreach` loop.
+To address this, you can use the `StreamCompletionEventFacade` class to convert the message stream into an event stream.

-Here, I will use the `TMP_Text` extension method `DisplayReasoningStreamWithEvent` to display the chat results in real time on a `TextMeshProUGUI` component and convert the message stream into an event stream.
+Here, I will use the `TMP_Text` extension method `DisplayReasoningStreamWithEvents` to display the chat results in real time on a `TextMeshProUGUI` component and convert the message stream into an event stream.
-You can save `chatCompletionEvent` as a global variable and reuse it in subsequent requests.

 ```csharp
 RequestParameterBuilder builder = DeepSeekChat.Create();